kstenerud/concise-encoding/cbe-specification.md

 Numeric values (integers and floats) do not have to be of the same type or size in order to be equivalent.
 For example, the 32-bit float value 12.0 is equivalent to the 8-bit integer value 12.
 So long as they can resolve to the same value without data loss, they are equivalent.

-**Note:** In contrast to ieee754 rules, two floating point values ARE considered equivalent if they are both NaN, so long as they are both the same kind of NaN (signaling or quiet).
+**Note**: In contrast to ieee754 rules, two floating point values ARE considered equivalent if they are both NaN, so long as they are both the same kind of NaN (signaling or quiet).
 Only the quiet bit is considered when comparing NaN values.

 #### Custom Types